bruckmann/node-native-api/README.md

 # node-native-api

-This is a api to get all the latest movies that are added to Netflix.
+This is a api to get all the latest movies, series,..., that are recently added to Netflix.

 ## Environment Variables